Good St. Dominic's Cat - Book 2

 The cat realizing that Peter was correct.
 Stood up and walked to the edge of the airboat and jumped up onto the railing to look out at the many interesting sights that the boat was passing.

 “Over there is Storyland,” said St. Peter.
 He pointed to a location that looked like a map of the Earth.
 The map showed the location of many wonderful places.
 The saints could see the entrance to Camelot alive with towers and colorful flags and the opening to the Land of the Arabian Nights looking like an entrance to a magical cave.
 They flew past a high mountain that St. Peter said was, “Olympus.”
-As the boat passed overhead of the mountain, a handsome young man with wings on his feet flew past them yelling, “Stop by sometime.”
+As the boat passed overhead of the mountain, St. Nicholas flying in his sleigh said, “Glad to see you out and about.
+Christmas is coming and I’m gathering presents for everyone.”
+The saints and the cat smiled.
+Everyone loved St. Nick.
+They waved as he flew away.

 “The wonderful things that humans imagine are not lost,” said St. Peter.
 “When something good is created, it finds its place in the environs of Heaven.”